snarfed/bridgy/README.md

 ---
 I occasionally generate [stats and graphs of usage and growth](https://snarfed.org/2018-01-02_bridgy-stats-update) from the [BigQuery dataset](https://console.cloud.google.com/bigquery?p=brid-gy&d=datastore&page=dataset) ([#715](https://github.com/snarfed/bridgy/issues/715)).
 Here's how.

-1. [Back up the full datastore to Google Cloud Storage.](https://console.cloud.google.com/datastore/settings?project=brid-gy) Include all entities except `*Auth` and other internal details.
+1. [Export the full datastore to Google Cloud Storage.](https://cloud.google.com/datastore/docs/export-import-entities) Include all entities except `*Auth` and other internal details.
 Check to see if any new kinds have been added since the last time this command was run.

     ```
     gcloud datastore export --async gs://brid-gy.appspot.com/stats/ --kinds Blogger,BlogPost,BlogWebmention,FacebookPage,Flickr,GitHub,GooglePlusPage,Instagram,Medium,Publish,PublishedPage,Response,SyndicatedPost,Tumblr,Twitter,WordPress
     ```

     Note that `--kinds` is required.
 [From the export docs](https://cloud.google.com/datastore/docs/export-import-entities#limitations), _Data exported without specifying an entity filter cannot be loaded into BigQuery._
+1. Wait for it to be done with `gcloud datastore operations list | grep done`.
 1. [Import it into BigQuery](https://cloud.google.com/bigquery/docs/loading-data-cloud-datastore#loading_cloud_datastore_export_service_data):

     ```